geoschem/GCClassic/docs/source/config/geoschem-config.rst

       Use 40 vertical levels (for :option:`GCAP2`).

+.. option:: longitude

+   Settings that define the longitude dimension of the grid.
+There are two sub-options:

-.. option:: grid:longitude:range
+   .. option:: range

       The minimum and maximum longitude values (grid box centers), specified in list format.

-.. option:: grid:longitude:center_at_180
+   .. option:: center_at_180

       If :command:`true`, then westernmost grid boxes are centered at :math:`-180^{\circ}` longitude (the International Date Line).
       This is true for both :option:`MERRA2` and :option:`GEOS-FP`.

       If :command:`false`, then the westernmost grid boxes have their westernmost edges at :math:`-180^{\circ}` longitude.
 This is true for the :option:`GCAP2` grid.

+.. option:: latitude

+   Settings to define the latitude dimension of the grid.
+There are two sub-options:

-.. option:: grid:latitude:range
+   .. option:: range

       The minimum and maximum latitude values (grid box centers), specified in list format.

-.. option:: grid:latitude:use_halfpolar_boxes
+   .. option:: use_halfpolar_boxes

       If :command:`true`, then the northernmost and southernmost grid boxes will be :math:`\frac{1}{2}` the extent of other grid boxes.
       This is true for both :option:`MERRA2` and :option:`GEOS-FP`.

       If :command:`false`, then all grid boxes will have the same extent in latitude.
 This is true for the :option:`GCAP2` grid.

+.. option:: nested_grid_simulation

+   Settings for nested-grid simulations.
+There are two sub-options:

-.. option:: grid:nested_grid_simulation:activate
+   .. option:: activate

       If :command:`true`, this indicates that the simulation will use a sub-window of the horizontal grid.

       If :command:`false`, this indicates that the simulation will use the entire global grid extent.

-.. option:: grid:nested_grid_simulation:buffer_zone_NSEW
+   .. option:: buffer_zone_NSEW

       Specifies the nested grid latitude offsets (# of grid boxes) in list format :code:`[N-offset, S-offset, E-offset, W-offset]`.
+These
-These offsets are used to define an inner window region in which transport is actually done (aka the "transport window").
+      offsets are used to define an inner window region in which transport is actually done (aka the "transport window").
 This "transport window" is always smaller than the actual size of the nested grid region in order to properly account for the boundary conditions.

    - For global simulations, use: :code:`[0, 0, 0, 0]`.
    - For nested-grid simulations, we recommend using: :code:`[3, 3, 3, 3]`.